- Advertisement -spot_img

 6. You Run an Ethical Operation

-Employees want to work for organizations that are ethical.
+Employees want to work for ethical organizations.
 Ethical operations include hiring ethical, talented people, promoting the most qualified based on their leadership skills and technical expertise, rewarding ethical performance results, and operating a culture of commitment by living the stated core values of the organization.

-Through the balance of talent and accountability, the organization has the structural design to effectively achieve its goals and objectives in an ethical manner.
-A significant contributor to effectiveness is the adherence to a performance system that rewards those employees who contribute and provides consequences to those employees who do not.
+Through the balance of talent and accountability, the organization has the structural design to effectively achieve its goals and objectives ethically.
+A significant contributor to effectiveness is the adherence to a performance system that rewards those employees who contribute and provides consequences to those who do not.

 7. You Have Guiding Principles

 A component of ethics is the principle of mutuality.
 When a relationship is productive, both parties take responsibility for making the relationship work.
-From the workplace perspective, this means that when an employer pays for an employee’s knowledge, in return the employee provides the organization the best possible work they are capable of.
+From a workplace perspective, this means that when an employer pays for an employee’s knowledge, in return, the employee provides the organization with the best possible work they are capable of.

 I like the ethical practices and principles of the W.L.
 Gore Company.
 The Gore Company is consistently known as one of the best companies to work for.
 Their organization has practiced ethics as part of their business for many years.